Hiring Local Talent and Extras: Casting Across Cultures

 Social Contributions

-All talent payments require social security contributions (charges sociales) of roughly 45% on top of gross fees.
-International productions typically work through Romania payroll services to handle these obligations properly.
+All talent payments need social security inputs (charges sociales) of roughly 45% on top of gross fees.
+Global shoots mostly work through Romania payroll services to handle these obligations well.

 Agency Commissions